laravel-enso/documentation/docs/packages/data-import.md

 ## Features

+- allows the import of **big** files with the number of rows only limited by the xlsx file format, by splitting the data in chunks and handling them on multiple queues
-- uses JSON templates to import `xlsx` files into the application, with minimum custom logic
+- uses JSON templates to configure `xlsx` file imports into the application, with minimum custom logic
 - import types are defined in the package configuration
 - each import type can be validated against required columns, sheets, data types and more
-- the Laravel validation is used for maximum reuse of existing mechanisms while custom validators can be added when necessary
+- the Laravel validation is utilized for maximum reuse of existing mechanisms while custom validators can be added when necessary
-- an example import type is included in the package
+- an example import type is included by default in the package
 - uses [Spout](https://github.com/box/spout) for reading the `xlsx` file
-- allows limiting of the number of rows to be imported, in order to avoid timeouts and imports taking too long for the end user experience
-- import issues are grouped by sheet and type of error and are reported with pagination
-- each import type can be configured to halt the import when encountering cell value validation errors, or
-- if choosing to continue the import w/ errors, you can opt to process just valid rows
-- invalid rows are reported back to the user, in the GUI
+- uses Laravel's queueing system and its auto-balancing features for efficient asynchronous, parallel processing
+- blocking file structure validation
+- non blocking file contents validation
+- content import issues are made available in the rejected rows summary, a downloadable `xlsx` file with the same structure as the import file, with an extra column (on each sheet) that will describe all the validation errors for each row
+- features real time import progress reporting in the UI
+- `before` and `after` hooks which are available during the importing process
 - comes with an utility ExcelSeeder class, that can be used to seed your tables using data from excel files

 ## Installation steps